While a spinal cord injury will not directly cause memory loss, some SCI patients do experience memory loss.

 For example, if you get into a car accident, hyperextending your neck can cause spinal cord injury, and hitting your head on the window can cause a TBI.

 Depending on the location of your traumatic brain injury, cognitive functions can be drastically impaired.

 Up to 59% of spinal cord injury patients also experience a traumatic brain injury.

-Can Memory Return After Spinal Cord Injury?
+Can Memory Return After Spinal Cord Injury with Co-Occurring TBI?

-Generally after a TBI, it is more likely that individuals will retain long-term memory but struggle with short-term memory.
+Generally after a TBI, it is more typical that individuals will retain long-term memory but struggle with short-term memory.
 This means that it might be easier to remember things from the past, but more difficult to remember new information.

-How to Cope with Memory Loss After Spinal Cord Injury
+How to Cope with Memory Loss After Spinal Cord Injury with Co-Occurring TBI

 The brain has neuroplasticity and can relearn functions through repetition.